kinktrails/kinktrails/CONTRIBUTING.md

 ## Issues and Suggestions

-- If you find bugs or have ideas, please open an issue with details.
+- If you find bugs or have ideas and don't want to do the PR things, please open an issue with details.
 - Check existing issues first to avoid duplicates.

 ## Code and Content Guidelines